 The power is provided by a 3/4 hp motor.
 It features 12 different speed settings from 250 RPM – 3050 RPM.

-The 18 inch size allows for very large scale projects. the 18-900L is suitable for the most demanding of tasks and is equipped with a very impressive 16 different speed settings.
+The 18 inch height allows for very large scale projects. the 18-900L is suitable for the most demanding of tasks and is equipped with a very impressive 16 different speed settings.
 This drill press uniquely features an auto-tensioning belt drive system.
-This system increases efficiency changing speeds and keeps consistent belt tension and motor-alignment.
+This system increases efficiency changing speeds and keeps consistent belt tension and motor-alignment

 The 18-900L also features an independent depth-scale and micro-adjustable depth stops.
 That allows you to zero the scale and have it setup for precise repetitive drilling in mere seconds.